MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/bi-column-definitions.md

 | TBA 4 | TBA 4 | TBA 4 |
 -->

-## Example: Create a column definition to calculate percentages
+## <a name="example-create-a-column-definition-to-calculate-percentages"></a>Example: Create a column definition to calculate percentages

 You might want to include a column in a financial report to calculate percentages of a total.
 For example, if you have rows that break down sales by dimension, you might want a column to indicate the percentage of total sales in each row.